basho/basho_docs/content/riak/kv/2.1.4/add-ons/spark-riak-connector/usage/writing-data.md

 > **Note:**
 >
-> Currently, if you are using Python, only Riak TS tables, Spark DataFrames and Spark SQL are supported.
+> If you are using Python, only Riak TS tables, Spark DataFrames and Spark SQL are supported.
 Reading and writing to Riak KV buckets is not supported yet with Python.

 ## Writing Data To KV Bucket

 ### Scala

-To be able to write data out from an RDD into a Riak KV bucket, the following import for a writer is needed:
+To be able to write data from an RDD into a Riak KV bucket, the following `import` for a writer is needed:

 ```scala
 import com.basho.riak.spark.writer.{WriteDataMapper, WriteDataMapperFactory}
 ```

-Define the output bucket and issue `saveToRiak` method on an RDD:
+Define the output bucket and issue the `saveToRiak` method on an RDD:

 ```scala
 val output_kv_bucket = new Namespace("test-bucket")